Red Light Therapy: Benefits, Side Effects & Uses

 Is long-term use safe?

 For most people, yes.
-Side effects tend to be mild and temporary.
-Red light therapy has been studied for decades, and long-term safety data is generally positive.
+Red light therapy has been studied for decades and generally shows a strong safety profile when used correctly.

 Can it help with acne or eczema?